-- 1. If a complaint is not summarily or administratively dismissed, the Office of Technical Complaints shall give notice of the complaint to the appointing authority and any appointees and inform them of their rights to participate.
-Notice to appointees must include the following: - a.
-Notice that the pending complaint challenges the appointee's appointment and that the appointee may be removed or demoted as a result of the complaint. - b.
-Notice that the appointee is a party to the complaint and may present documents and argument and appeal any adverse decision.

-- c.
-Notice that, even if the appointee does not participate, the appointee will be bound by the final decision in response to the complaint and cannot bring a later grievance, technical appeal, or complaint to challenge the result of the final decision. - 2.
+- 1. If a complaint is not summarily or administratively dismissed, the Office of Technical Complaints shall give notice of the complaint to the appointing authority and any appointees and inform them of their right to participate.
+Notice to appointees must include notice that: - a.
+The pending complaint challenges the appointee's appointment and that the appointee may be removed or demoted as a result of the complaint. - b.
+The appointee is a party to the complaint and may present documents and argument and appeal any adverse decision. - c.
+Even if the appointee does not participate, the appointee will be bound by the final decision in response to the complaint and cannot bring a later grievance, technical appeal, or complaint to challenge the final decision's result. - 2.
 The technical review officer shall offer the appointing authority and any appointees an opportunity to respond to the complaint. - 3.
-A technical review officer is not authorized to conduct a hearing, but may discuss the complaint with the complainant or other interested parties.
-If the complaint raises a genuine issue of material fact that cannot be adequately determined under the technical complaint procedures, the technical review officer may certify questions of fact to the Civil Service Hearings Office (CSHO).
-CSHO shall assign the matter to a hearing officer.
-The hearing officer shall then conduct a hearing, as provided in Civil Service rules and regulations, and issue a written recommendation on the certified question of fact to the technical review officer.
+A technical review officer cannot conduct a hearing, but may discuss the complaint with the complainant or other interested parties.
+If the complaint raises a genuine issue of material fact that cannot be adequately determined under the technical complaint procedure, the technical review officer may certify questions of fact to the Civil Service Hearings Office (CSHO).
+CSHO shall assign the matter to a hearing officer to conduct a hearing, as provided in rules and regulations, and issue a written recommendation on the certified question of fact to the technical review officer.